 Neglecting Structure and Recovery

-Losing motivation and skipping workouts is a frequent culprit, especially with no races on the calendar, but this is a near-sighted approach.
-The more training you’ve done over time and the fitter you’ve been, the higher your baseline, and this year’s solitary hard work can lay the foundation for next year’s race results.
+Losing motivation and skipping workouts is a frequent culprit, especially if you don’t have any races on events on your calendar, but this is a near-sighted approach.
+The more training you’ve done over time and the fitter you’ve been, the higher your baseline, and hard work now can lay the foundation for future results.

 Sometimes, structure is maintained, but you may reach the limit of what you can accomplish with your current life circumstances and training plan.
 The fitter you get, the harder it is to continue achieving big improvements, and the more likely you are to stagnate.
 If you find yourself reaching a plateau, examine your diet, recovery, and external life stresses and consider how they might be limiting your progress.
 Also consider whether your current training plan is addressing your weaknesses or merely maintaining your strengths.
 This is also a good time to consider adjusting the other major factor in gaining and losing fitness: volume.